Rerris/Technical_Analysis_Proyect/README.md

 -With this combination that maximizes profit it finds the optimized parameters for the combinaton of indicators.

+-then we create models of Machine Learning to obtain results

+-optimized and backtest the models.

 -Finally we get the profit using this strategy.